Monthly updates for March 2018

 Azure regions in France Central and France South are now generally available.

-Azure Database for PostgreSQL and Azure Database for MySQL are now generally available with an uptime SLA of 99.99 percent.
+Azure Database for PostgreSQL and Azure Database for MySQL are now generally available.

 Azure Scheduled Events helps you react to maintenance events...before they happen.